mhausenblas/kubectl-in-action/README.md

 ## Tips and tricks

+> I'm sold, `kubectl` is awesome!
+What else have you got?

 - Install and use [auto-complete](https://kubernetes.io/docs/tasks/tools/install-kubectl/#enabling-shell-autocompletion)
 - Set `KUBE_EDITOR` to your favorite editor.
 - Maybe check out at the [tooling](#tooling) section below and try one or more of the available extensions of `kubectl`?